basho/basho_docs/source/languages/en/riak/ops/building/installing/rhel-centos.md

 }
 ---

-When installing Riak on CentOS or Red Hat you can install from source or from our custom .rpm package.
+Riak can be installed on CentOS- or Red-Hat-based systems with a binary package or by [[compiling Riak from source code|Installing Riak from Source]].
+The following steps have been tested to work with Riak on **CentOS version XXX** and **Red Hat version XXX**.

 ## Notes

-* CentOS enables SELinux by default and you may need to disable SELinux if you encounter errors.
+* CentOS enables SELinux by default, and you may need to disable SELinux if you encounter errors
-* Erlang OTP R15B01 and Riak Enterprise 1.2 do not work on CentOS 5.2, but do work on CentOS 5.3 and newer.

-## Installing From Our Custom .rpm Package
+## Installing with rpm

 ### For Centos 5 / RHEL 5

-You can either install using yum *(recommended)*:
+You can install CentOS 5/RHEL 5 using yum, which we recommend:

 ```bash
 sudo yum install http://yum.basho.com/gpg/basho-release-5-1.noarch.rpm
 sudo yum install riak
 ```

-...or install the `rpm` package manually.
+Or you can install the `.rpm` package manuall:

 ```bash
 wget http://s3.amazonaws.com/downloads.basho.com/riak/{{V.V}}/{{VERSION}}/rhel/5/riak-{{VERSION}}-1.el5.x86_64.rpm